inab/OEB_level2_data_migration/NAMING-CONVENTIONS.md

 ## TestActions

-* [W] A test action original id must start with the community acronym, followed by ':'.
+* [W] A test action original id must start with the community prefix.

 * [W] A test action original id must start with the benchmarking event `orig_id`, followed by benchmarking event original id separator.